How to Install a Chain Link Fence in 7 Easy Steps

 Adding Tension Bars

-1. When you reach a corner or another terminal post, insert another tension bar through the links of your chain link fabric.
+1. At corners or terminal posts, insert a tension bar through the links of the chain link fabric.

-2. Connect this tension bar securely to your terminal post with tension bands and bolts, thereby keeping your fence taut and aligned.
+2. Secure this tension bar to your terminal post with tension bands and bolts to keep the fence taut and aligned.

 Attaching Fabric to Line Posts

-Utilize tie wires or aluminum clips every 12 inches on line posts to connect the chain link mesh firmly in place.
+Use tie wires or aluminum clips every 12 inches on line posts to firmly secure the chain link mesh.

 Maintaining Correct Alignment

-Use a level or straight edge as a guide to ensure your fence remains straight as you continue attaching it along each section.
+Utilize a level or straight edge as a guide to ensure your fence remains straight during installation.

 Continuation Without Interruption